Discover why the 'Fourth Industrial Revolution' is important and how to implement it in your company.

-Finally, the power to codify may attract new entrants into the industries with totally new business models.
-The potential scenarios are now slightly different from before as they must include the new possibilities of an Industry 4.0 world (Figure 2).
+Finally, the power to codify may attract new entrants into the industries with totally unique business models.
+The potential scenarios are now slightly different from before, as they must include the new possibilities of an Industry 4.0 world (Figure 2).

 Existing Business Models/Low Likelihood of Codification

-1. If there is no likely change to the business model and core competencies and capabilities are not likely to be codified then the rapidly developing technologies, which are part of Industry 4.0, will still have to be applied to develop core competencies and capabilities.
-In this way a company has a chance to maintain its competitiveness in the market.
+1. If there is no likely change to the business model and core competencies and capabilities are not likely to be codified then the rapidly developing technologies, which are part of Industry 4.0, will still have to be applied to build core competencies and capabilities.
+In this way, a company has a chance to maintain its competitiveness in the market.